DongGeun-Yoon/DGDM/README.md

-# DGDM : Deterministic Guidance Diffusion Model for Probabilistic Weather Forecasting
+# DGDM : Probabilistic Weather Forecasting with Deterministic Guidance-based Diffusion Model

 Welcome to the official repository for the **[Probabilistic Weather Forecasting with Deterministic Guidance-based Diffusion Model](https://arxiv.org/abs/2312.02819)**.
 This repository hosts the implementation of DGDM, a novel approach that leverages diffusion model to provide high-accuracy probabilistic weather forecasting.